 Right Column Copy

-Sign-up sheets for Spring 2015 restricted enrollment Film Studies courses will be available outside the English Department office (417 Barnard Hall) November 13, 2014 starting at 8:30am.
+Sign-up sheets for Fall 2015 restricted enrollment Film Studies courses will be available outside the English Department office (417 Barnard Hall) April 9, 2014 starting at 8:30am.
 Registering for these courses only through myBarnard or SSOL will NOT ensure your enrollment: departmental sign-up is REQUIRED in order to be properly enrolled in these courses.
-Contact Bruce Ross if you have questions.